A scalable and robust vertex-star relaxation for high-order FEM: Application to linear elasticity problems

 where

 and $Q = L^2_0(\Omega)$ for $\lambda = \infty$ and $\Gamma_D = \partial \Omega$, or $Q = L^2(\Omega)$ otherwise.

-The solution for $\bu$ is unique if $a(\cdot, \cdot)$ is coercive on the kernel of $b(\cdot,\cdot)$, and the solution for $p$ is unique if there exists a right inverse for $b(\cdot, \cdot)$.
+In order for this problem to have a unique solution, we require the well-known Brezzi conditions: the solution for $\bu$ is unique if $a(\cdot, \cdot)$ is coercive on the kernel of $b(\cdot,\cdot)$, and the solution for $p$ is unique if there exists a right inverse for $b(\cdot, \cdot)$.
 This is expressed in the so-called inf--sup condition or LBB condition \cite{babuska73, brezzi74}: there exists $\beta$, which might depend on $\Omega$, such that

 After selecting suitable finite dimensional subspaces $V_h \subset V$, $Q_h \subset Q$, we obtain a system of linear equations with the saddle point structure